oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

    2  Integer optional       // prefix_length:: CIDR prefix-length.
 If omitted, refers to a single host address.
 ```

+The example above illustrates the positioning of Array "field names" within the JIDL comments, as described in [Section 3.1.5.2.1](#31521-array-field-names-in-jidl).

 Table 3-9 lists the *format* options applicable to the Array type:

 ###### Table 3-9 -- Array Type Format Options